Dr. Haass Social Assistance Fund: Charity

 Mother Maria Mercy Center (August 9, 1989, Odessa, the USSR).
-In its three hospitals, located in Odessa (in Gamarnik street, 13, apt 14; Prospect Mira, 37; and Tereshkova street, 12 "b" apt 21), highly qualified doctors and nurses, under the guardiance of PhD Boris Khersonsky at the beginning and later by Vladimir Gemusov (1939–2014), took care of elderly lonely people.
+In its three hospitals, located in Odessa (in Gamarnik street, 13, apt 14; Prospect Mira, 37; and Tereshkova street, 12 "b" apt 21), highly qualified doctors and nurses, under the guardiance of PhD Borys Khersonskyi at the beginning and later by Vladimir Gemusov (1939–2014), took care of elderly lonely people.
 The center staff also provided medical care and social protection to elderly lonely people at home.
 Two ambulance cars served the centre.

 Youth Charitable Institution "Humanist" (May 15, 1990, Odessa, the USSR), which with the active participation of high-school students and students of Odessa secondary and higher educational medical institutions, under the leadership of Lyubov Bogomolova,[20] regularly provided social, medical and psychological care for elderly people who live alone.
 Two ambulance cars served the elderly people.

 The fund responded to individual requests for support from persons and organizations deserving consideration, namely:

 – Supported solo exhibition of paintings be an Odessa artist Zoya Ivnytskaya in Western Berlin, FRG (October 1989 – January 1990);